-As of 13 August 2020, COVID-19 has affected more than million people globally, including 744,385 deaths, reported to WHO.
-The virus has also had severe economic implications, leaving organisations facing a unique set of new challenges that can only be summed up in one word: uncertainty.
+As of 3 September 2021, COVID-19 has affected more than million people globally, including 218,580,734 deaths, reported to WHO.
+The virus has also had severe economic implications, leaving organizations facing a unique set of new challenges that can only be summed up in one word: uncertainty.
 And the only way to navigate these uncertain times is through effective leadership.
 Good leaders can deliver on their mission in innovative ways while envisioning a new “normal”.
 This is critical right now, as COVID-19 has magnified not only societal vulnerabilities but vulnerabilities in business, as well.

 The COVID-19 pandemic has driven technological innovation.
 With more people working from home, internet and online services have been stretched to the limit.
 Behind strong leaders at Apple, Google, Amazon and other leading tech giants, companies have responded to fill needs in this new online framework.
 Web meetings, online shopping and other technological aspects driven by COVID-19 have forced quick adaptation and innovation to meet consumers’ needs and, in some cases, keep the economy going.

 The reality is that leaders who push innovation during this crisis are setting their organizations up for better success once the crisis has passed.
 In fact, history suggests that companies that invest in innovation through a crisis outperform peers during the recovery.
 This finding came to light during the SARS outbreak and the 2009 financial crisis, among others.
 Statistics show that companies that maintained a focus on innovation during the 2009 crisis subsequently outperformed the market average by over 30 percent after the crisis resolved.
 This demonstrated a far-sighted approach with significant benefits beyond just a company’s survival.